Towards quantitative Low Energy Ion Scattering on CaSiO$_3$ from Comparison to Multiple-Scattering-Resolved Dynamical Binary Collision Approximation Simulations: Results

 \section{Results}

-We obtain LEIS spectra after each Ar sputtering step, which can be seen in Fig.~\ref{fig:experiment}(a).
-Initially the sample is contaminated with light elements (zero Ar fluence, dark blue).
-After the initial Ar sputtering step the expected multiple scattering background for this sample can already be recovered in the experiment (blue to cyan, multiple scattering background visible by the signal height in between O and Si).
+We obtain LEIS spectra after each Xe sputtering step, which can be seen in Fig.~\ref{fig:experiment}(a).
+Initially, the sample was contaminated with light elements (zero Xe fluence, dark blue).
+After the first Xe sputtering step, the expected multiple scattering background for this sample is recovered in the experiment (blue to cyan, multiple scattering background visible by the signal height in between O and Si).
 At larger fluences (yellow to red), we see a reduced O and Ca signal and an increasing relative contribution of Si.
-Furthermore, we see a peak at about 900\,eV, which would correspond to Au or Pt and can be attributed to contaminations of the layer during the PLD growth process.

-In Fig.~\ref{fig:experiment}(b) the integral of the correspondingly colored regions in (a) are shown as function of Ar fluence.
-One can see, that the signal intensity increases initially due to surface cleaning.
-For $0.5 - 2.0 \times 10^{16}$\,Ar/cm$^2$ a slow variation of the Ca and Si signal can be observed, which we attribute to dynamical surface composition changes due to Ar sputtering.
-For $2.0 - 3.0 \times 10^{16}$\,Ar/cm$^2$ the signal for O, Si, and Ca remain constant, which we assign to the region of sputtering equilibrium, i.e. no more dynamical surface changes occur.
-For even larger fluences the Ca(+Ar) signal as well as the O signal decrease and the Si signal increases, which is understood by sputtering entirely through the PLD-deposited CaSiO$_3$ layer on Si wafer substrate.
-The Au (or Pt) contamination decreases slowly for small fluences and somewhat faster when the layer is sputtered through.
-Here it should be noted that the heavy elements are sputtered at reduced rates and are preferentially intermixed in the layer (and the substrate)~\cite{enrique_simulations_2003} which explains the signal even when the top layer is sputtered off.
+In Fig.~\ref{fig:experiment}(b) the integral of the correspondingly colored regions in (a) are shown as a function of the Xe fluence.
+One can see that the signal intensity increases initially due to surface cleaning.
+For $0.5 - 2.2 \times 10^{16}$\,Xe/cm$^2$ a slow variation of the Ca and Si signal can be observed, which we attribute to dynamical surface composition changes due to Xe sputtering.
+For $2.2 - 2.8 \times 10^{16}$\,Xe/cm$^2$ the signal for O, Si, and Ca remain constant, which we assign to the region of sputtering equilibrium, i.e., no more dynamical surface changes occur.
+For even larger fluences the Ca signal as well as the O signal decrease and the Si signal relatively increases, which is understood by sputtering entirely through the PLD-deposited CaSiO$_3$ layer on the Si wafer substrate.

-The IMINTDYN simulation provides both elemental-resolved and multiple-scattering-resolved LEIS spectra after each Ar sputtering step.
-One example of these results after $2.5 \times 10^{16}$\,Ar/cm$^2$ (in the sputter equilibrium) is shown in Fig.~\ref{fig:bca_example}.
-One can see that single collisions lead to the commonly known sharp peaks in the energy spectrum (a), while dual (b) and multiple (c) scattering lead to increasingly broad spectral components.
+The IMINTDYN simulation provides both element-resolved and multiple-scattering-resolved LEIS spectra.
+One example of a simulated LEIS spectrum after $2.5 \times 10^{16}$\,Xe/cm$^2$ (in the sputter equilibrium) is shown in Fig.~\ref{fig:bca_example} for 1.5\,keV He.
+One can see that single collisions lead to the commonly known sharp peaks in the energy spectrum (a), while dual (b), and multiple (c) scattering lead to increasingly broad spectral components.
 The sum of all components is shown in (d), which would be the LEIS spectrum one would expect if one did not resolve the He trajectories by element or number of scattering events.